sayenvv/peerxp_assessment/README.md

  3) there you can see 2 files inside settings
    - one for local and dev for production we use postgresql in production

+ sorry i dont get enough time because of the office work.... if you give time i wille make it perfect..